dotnet/docs/docs/standard/commandline/model-binding.md

 If you don't have asynchronous work to do, you can use the `Action` overloads.
 In that case, set the exit code by using `InvocationContext.ExitCode` the same way you would with an async lambda.

-If you don't explicitly set the exit code, and your handler exits normally, the exit code is automatically set to 0.
-If an exception is thrown, the exit code is set to 1.
+The exit code defaults to 1.
+If you don't set it explicitly, its value is set to 0 when your handler exits normally.
+If an exception is thrown, it keeps the default value.

 ## Supported types